A Day in the Life of a Camper

 9:30 Get Ready for Bed

 10:00 Lights out!

-You can pay for a care package during online registration or when you come to Sunday registration.
+You can pay for a care package through your online account.
 This cost is extra and not included in the total camp registration fee.

 A care package is a goody bag that the staff makes up for your camper.
-It usually has a drink and two treats in it.
+It usually has a drink and two treats.
 We deliver them to campers on Wednesday.
-You can write a handwritten note to go with the care package at registration.

-If you purchase a digital photo album for your camper, you will receive access to an online digital photo gallery that contains pictures and a video from their week of camp.
-This digital photo album is replacing the USB drives we have done in the past.
+Digital photo album is included with your camp registration fee.
+Your camper, you will receive access to an online digital photo gallery that contains pictures and a video from their week of camp.
 This online album will allow us to provide you with more pictures since there is no storage limit, and they are more conveniently accessible.
 You can't lose these pictures because they're always online (unlike a USB) and you can access them from any computer, phone, or tablet.
 You will receive an email with a link to the album and a password following the week of camp your camper attends.

 Lost & Found: Items not claimed within 10 days will be disposed of or donated.

-Camp Nurse & Medications: A registered nurse will be on duty at all times during the camp week.
+Camp Nurse & Medications: A nurse will be on duty at all times during the camp week.
 Special instructions will be given at check-in for those taking medications.
-Each camper will need permission (if you want them to take these meds) to take certain over the counter (otc) medications as distributed by the camp nurse.
+Each camper will need permission to take certain over the counter (OTC) medications as distributed by the camp nurse.
 This form is online when you are registering.
 If a camper takes prescription medicine or other medications, the parents or guardian will also need to complete a medical form.
 These are also available online or at Sunday check-in.

 Cabin Mate & Cabin Assignment Policy: Campers are assigned to cabins by age group.